Part I

 When you feel pulled in many directions, use this compass in a single breath: pause and sense the axes.
 Ask, “Am I losing vertical depth—rushing, reactive, cut off from stillness?
 Am I losing horizontal engagement—dissociating, withdrawing from the world in front of me?”
 Let the answers guide one small adjustment of posture, breath, or choice.

 Across traditions, cosmological stories speak of an Axis Mundi (a world tree or cosmic pillar).
-Here we use the Cross as a somatic image: a meeting of heaven and earth with arms outstretched into the world.
+Here we use the Living Cross as a somatic image: a meeting of heaven and earth with arms outstretched into the world.

 Feel the spine as the vertical line, and the shoulders widening as the horizontal.
 At the crossing, the system can feel pressure—depth and daily life arriving at once.
 Resistance is the body’s bracing against what it cannot yet hold; agency is your capacity to choose, discern, and act with awareness.
 This practice asks resistance to soften, not agency to collapse.